selsamman/proxily-react-todo/README.md

 }
 ```
 This class has a reference back to the listController so that it can have access to the toDoList items.
-When the ***ListItemController*** is asked to complete a ***toDoItem*** it calls the ***todoComplettionChanged*** method in this controller.
+When the ***ListItemController*** is asked to complete a ***toDoItem***, it calls the ***todoCompletionChanged*** method in this controller.
 If there are completed items then it schedules ****deletedCompletedItems*** to delete any completed items after waiting an interval of 5 seconds.

 ****deleteCompletedItems*** is a Saga managed by redux-saga.
 The ***scheduleTask*** will do a runSaga on a dispatcher that is built-in to Proxily and this dispatcher will yield to ****deletedCompletedItems***.
 Redux-saga has a number of take helpers that control the concurrency of this saga.
 By using ***takeLatest***, the saga will be cancelled and restarted if another one is scheduled.
 This effectively extends the amount of time before the saga will reach the part where it removes completed items.
 Proxily makes it easy to use Sagas and without having to use Redux itself.
 Should the user press UNDO ***undoCompleted*** items will be invoked from the ***Header*** component.
-In that case the completion status will be undone and the saga cancelled with ***cancelTask***.
+In that case the completion status will be undone, and the saga cancelled with ***cancelTask***.
 Note that the same taker must be past as the second parameter.

-While all of this logic could have been accomplished by SetTimer and tracking various states it gets more complicated because a Promise cannot be cancelled whereas any yeild step in a saga can.
+While all of this logic could have been accomplished by SetTimer and tracking various states it gets more complicated because a Promise cannot be cancelled whereas any yield step in a saga can.

 ### Style Update Modal Dialog

 This illustrates a combination of features unique to Proxily.
 The ***StyleUpdate*** component manages the modal dialog.
-This component could have been implemented using it's own controller though in this case choose not to so as to make clearer the steps involved in setting things up:
 ```javascript
 export function StyleUpdate () {